Maine Woods & Water

 The fins of the fish bridge are inlaid into the soundboard except for the proud pectoral fin which is an overlay on top of the carved bridge.
 The lighthouse inlay is executed in Mother of Pearl, Ivory, Ebony and coral.

-This instrument won two awards at the woodshow this year.
+This instrument won two awards.
 First place in the "Ride the Tide" fair theme and fourth place in the musical instrument category.
-The July-August issue of 'Woodworker West' ran a story on this Design in Wood show and feature pictures of the shows winning entries, this ukulele included.
+An issue of 'Woodworker West' ran a story on this Design in Wood show and feature pictures of the shows winning entries, this ukulele included.
 This is the second time I have made it into this magazine with a winning entry!